ludovicmoncla/knowledge-graph-anomaly-detection/README.md

-# BERT-RGCN Knowledge Graph Anomaly Detection
+# SERAD-KG

-Research code for detecting anomalous events in temporal knowledge graphs.
-The current model combines a semantic score computed from Sentence-BERT embeddings with a global R-GCN/TransE score.
+Research code for detecting anomalous events in knowledge graphs.
+The SERAD-KG model combines a semantic score computed from Sentence-Transformer embeddings with a global R-GCN/TransE score.

 The methodology and code were proposed and developed by **Antoine Salazar** during his final-year internship at LIRIS, under the supervision of [Ludovic Moncla](https://ludovicmoncla.github.io), [Yassir Lairgi](https://lairgiyassir.github.io), [Khalid Benabdeslem](http://kbenabde.free.fr/bk/index.php) and [Rémy Cazabet](https://cazabetremy.fr).